isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-get`` Command
 -----------------------------

-The ``statistic-get`` command retrieves a single statistic.
+The :isccmd:`statistic-get` command retrieves a single statistic.
 It takes a single-string parameter called ``name``, which specifies the statistic name.
 An example command may look like this: